Aeledfyr/deepsize/README.md

 # deepsize
 ![](https://img.shields.io/crates/v/deepsize.svg) [![](https://img.shields.io/badge/docs-deepsize-blue.svg)](https://docs.rs/deepsize)

-A trait and derive macro to recursively find the size of an object (heap and stack).
+A trait and derive macro to recursively find the size of an object and the size of allocations that it owns.

+This has can work in `#[no_std]` environments, but requires the `alloc` crate.

 ## Example Code